cu-library/tyro/readme.md

             Location: "Floor 4 Books"
         }

-This extra endpoint will provided if `-raw` is passed as a flag or the TYRO_RAW environment variable is set to True.
+This extra endpoint will be provided if `-raw` is passed as a flag or the `TYRO_RAW` environment variable is set to True.

     /raw : A thin wrapper around the Sierra API.
 Tyro will take care of the bearer tokens and X-Forwarded-For header.